code-423n4/2024-05-gondi-mitigation-findings/README.md

 <sup>This list will shorten as you work.
 [View the original, longer list →](../../issues?q=is%3Aopen+is%3Aissue+label%3A"2+%28Med+Risk%29"%2C"3+%28High+Risk%29"+-label%3A"unsatisfactory"%2C"insufficient+quality+report"%2C"unmitigated"%2C"mitigation-confirmed"+)</sup>

-The participating wardens searched for any new High- and Medium-risk vulnerabilities that may have been missed during the preceding C4 audit or introduced via code changes.
+The participating wardens searched for any new High- or Medium-risk vulnerabilities that may have been missed during the preceding C4 audit or introduced via code changes.

 For each High- or Medium-risk finding, please: